joshuarli/pylibgen/README.md

 You'll need python 3.6, python 3.7, and `tox`.
 It's recommended to use [`pyenv`](https://github.com/pyenv/pyenv) to install + manage python versions and executable modules.
 An example:

-    $ pyenv install 3.6.7
+    $ pyenv install 3.6.8
-    $ pyenv install 3.7.1
+    $ pyenv install 3.7.3
-    $ pyenv global 3.7.1 3.6.7  # put both pyenv-managed python3.6 and python3.7 on the PATH
+    $ pyenv global 3.7.3 3.6.8  # puts both pyenv-managed python3.6 and python3.7 on the PATH for tox
-    $ python3.7 -m pip install tox
+    $ python3.7 -m pip install tox  # python will be resolved to 3.7.3 by pyenv's shim, this is just being explicit

-To setup and enter a virtual environment for testing + development:

-    $ tox -e setup
-    $ . venv/bin/activate

-To run all tests and pre-commit hooks:
+To run pre-commit hooks and tests for all supported python versions:

+    $ tox

+To enter the version-specific virtualenv created above (you'll need this to commit with `pre-commit` hooks):

+    $ source .tox/py37/bin/activate

+To only create the tox virtualenvs without running any (test) commands:

-    (venv) $ tox
+    $ tox --notest

 ## Disclaimer